yunuskorkmaz/docs.tr-tr/docs/csharp/programming-guide/concepts/linq/how-to-use-annotations-to-transform-linq-to-xml-trees-in-an-xslt-style.md

 </Root>
 ```

-## <a name="effecting-the-transform"></a>Dönüşümü Efekte
+## <a name="effecting-the-transform"></a>Dönüşümü efekt
- Küçük bir `XForm`işlev, orijinal, açıklamalı ağaçtan yeni dönüştürülmüş bir ağaç oluşturur.
+ Küçük bir işlev `XForm` olan özgün, açıklamalı ağaç içinden yeni bir dönüştürülmüş ağaç oluşturur.

-- İşlev için sözde kod oldukça basittir:
+- İşlevin sahte kodu oldukça basittir:

 ```text
 The function takes an XElement as an argument and returns an XElement.